 Developers love QA engineers who know their way around code.
 In this course, we will not dive as deep into JS as the immersive Web Developer course, but we’ll teach you enough to be a treasured asset to your developers.

-Software testing trainings are an important part of quality assurance certification.
+Creating tests is an integral part of quality assurance*.
 We'll start you off with the basics - manual test writing.
-You'll learn all about the various tests you can use to test for — and expose — application weaknesses.
+You'll learn all about the various *techniques you can use to expose application weaknesses.

-The next part of our software testing trainings is unit testing.
-Unit testing just means testing small units of a larger application as they are developed.
-This can help you find bugs faster.
-This course will teach you how to create and run effective unit tests.
+You will also learn how to test software through unit testing*.
+Unit testing just means testing small units of a larger application as they are developed *which can help find bugs faster.
+This course will provide you with software test training and will teach you how to create and run effective unit tests.

-Throughout the course of your software testing trainings, you will also learn how to create automated tests using Selenium.
-These are two of the most common testing automation applications out there, and as such, essential for a quality assurance certification.
+Throughout the course of your software testing trainings, you will also learn how to create automated tests using Selenium and NightwatchJS.
+These are two of the most common testing automation applications out there, and as such, essential for a software QA test and a software quality assurance certification.

 Part of being an effective QA engineer is knowing how applications are developed.
 Agile is one of the most common development cycle methodologies.
 We’ll teach you all about backlogs, scrums, and sprints and how testing fits into the software development cycle.